VainF/Torch-Pruning/README.md

 ```

 #### Interactive Pruning (Advanced)
 All high-level pruners support interactive pruning.
-You can use ``pruner.step(interactive=True)`` to get all groups and interactively prune them by calling ``group.prune()``.
+Use ``pruner.step(interactive=True)`` to get all groups and interactively prune them by calling ``group.prune()``.
 This feature is useful if you want to control/monitor the pruning process.

 ```python
 for i in range(iterative_steps):